Frequently Asked Questions

 Q: What is your music lesson cancellation policy?

-*If you are a “no show” to a lesson, your payment will be automatically forfeited and no makeup lesson will be scheduled.
+*If you have a “no show” to a lesson, your payment will be automatically forfeited and no makeup lesson will be scheduled.
 If you fail to show up for two consecutive lessons your day and time slot may be forfeited at the discretion of your teacher and/or the Studio.

 *We ask that students arrive on time and ready to learn.
 If you are late to a lesson we cannot extend the lesson time.